-This information should also be provided by any executive agencies within the department.
-References to "departments" in this guidance include any executive agencies.
-For example, we would expect an executive agency to publish information about its management board and accounts in the same way as the department itself.
+This information should also be provided for any executive agencies or other bodies within the department.
+References to "departments" in this guidance include these bodies.
+For example, we would expect an executive agency to publish information about its management board and accounts in the same way as the principal department.

-A government department retains legal responsibility for ensuring that information is made available in accordance with the publication scheme, even if practical responsibility for implementing it is delegated to the executive agency.
+The government department retains legal responsibility for ensuring that this information is made available in accordance with the publication scheme, even if practical responsibility for implementing it is delegated to the other body.